How to Sell on Amazon [Updated for 2021]Jeff Cohen

 Seller Labs believes in the power of Amazon PPC but we also know that Amazon’s Seller Central campaign-management interface can be cumbersome and the reports can be delayed and they often require advanced knowledge of Excel.

-Now it’s all about sealing the deal.
-You’ve got a potential buyer on your detail page and now you need to move that buyer to adding your product to his or her cart and checking out.
-Remember that this point, completing the sale, is the number-one way in which Amazon measures success.
 Did Amazon match the right product to the buyer?
 Did that buyer make the purchase?
-The answers to these questions are in large part how rankings shift and sales get rewarded with better placement that further increases the likelihood of subsequent sales.
+The answers to these questions are in large part how rankings shift.
+After all, completing sales is the number-one way in which Amazon measures success.
+Sales get rewarded with a better placement that further increases the likelihood of subsequent sales.

-- Total Order Items: Total number of order items ordered for selected time period.
+Total Order Items: Total number of order items ordered for the selected time period.
 (Note: An order can have multiple order items, and each order item can have multiple units.)